Amanda Bynes' conservatorship terminated after nearly 9 years

 Former actress Amanda Bynes' conservatorship was officially terminated by a judge in Ventura County, California, on Tuesday.
 The ruling brings an end to the nearly 9-year conservatorship and gives Bynes full control of her medical, financial and personal decisions.

-Bynes, known for her roles in teen comedies "All That" and "Easy-A," was released from the conservatorship after proving that she was of sound mental capacity to give "informed consent to any form of medical treatment."
+Bynes, who came to fame for her work in children's comedies "All That" and "The Amanda Show," was released from the conservatorship after proving that she was of sound mental capacity to give "informed consent to any form of medical treatment."

 "The court determines that the conservatorship is no longer required and that grounds for establishment of a conservatorship of the person no longer exist," Superior Court Judge Robert Lund wrote in a tentative ruling Monday, which he upheld Tuesday.
 "The court intends to grant the petition for termination and order the conservatorship of the person of Amanda Bynes be terminated."